4d/docs/website/translated_docs/de/API/sessionClass.md

 If the `privileges` property contains an invalid privilege name, it is ignored.

-> In the current implementation (v18 R6), only the "WebAdmin" privilege is available.
+> In the current implementation, only the "WebAdmin" privilege is available.

 By default when no privilege is associated to the session, the session is a [Guest session](#isguest).